 The purpose of this exam it so prepare students for their teaching career since they might be required to teach broadly.
 The reading list will consist of works of French and Francophone literature and visual media provided by the department.
+Students will choose 25-30 works from the list in consultation with their committee.
 The exam will consist of three questions that will cross multiple time periods and genres.
 These questions will be solicited from the faculty by the student's advisor.
 The student will response to two questions in 4 days allowed for this exam, which is to be completed by the first day of reading week in spring quarter.

 The exam described above will be part of the second year review conducted by the end of reading week.
 An oral defense will take place before the entire faculty.
 Students will receive oral feedback at this time followed by a written letter from the DGS outlining the recommendations and judgments of the faculty.
 In addition to the exam, the second year review will be based on evaluations collected by the DGS from professors with whom the student has studied in the second year.
 At this stage, the faculty will make a determination based on the student’s performance whether s/he should continue to the 3rd year.
 A terminal MA maybe granted based on work to date and at the discretion of the faculty.